zach28attack/Grapevine/README.md

 • Barcode scanning: Use a gem like "barby" or "barby-barcode" to allow users to scan the barcode of a packaged food item to automatically populate nutritional information.

-• Recipe tracking: Allow users to track the nutritional information of homemade meals by entering the ingredients and quantities used in the recipe.

-• Water intake tracking: Give users the ability to track their daily water intake, which can help them stay hydrated and feel their best.
+• Water intake tracking: Give users the ability to track their daily water intake, which can help them stay hydrated.

 • Progress tracking: Allow users to see their progress over time, either through graphs or other visual aids.